Updated: Oct 16

 Discovering your limiting beliefs can be a daunting exercise which is why you’ll also look at your positive beliefs.
 Once you realize just how powerful you actually are, you can start to shift what’s holding you back.
 How’s that for empowerment?

 A well-trained life coach understands the pain you’ll feel as you start to unpack your beliefs system and explore the root of all your beliefs, both negative and positive.
 Your life coach will help you to manage that pain so it becomes integrated into your journey.
 You’ll learn to recognize the pleasure of overcoming your pains.

 4. It’s a Liberating Experience (You’ll Discover the Key to Your Freedom)

 Life coaching programs are designed to help you find the key to your own freedom.
-Once you start tapping into the power that is your mind, you’ll start to take responsibility for your choices.
+Once you start tapping into the power that is in your mind, you’ll start to take responsibility for your choices.
 And, therein lies the key – responsibility.

 When life is not going according to plan it’s often because you’ve fallen into the “victim” role.
 You’re constantly blaming and justifying your situations on other people and other things.
 This “blaming game” perpetuates your victimhood and as long as you’re in that trap, you’re not free.

 Life coaching teaches you about the power of being responsible for yourself.
 It teaches you how to take charge of your mind, your thoughts, your emotions, and your actions.
 But, to get that key you need to have the courage to go inwards and to be honest about what you find.